Skip to main content

 Datasets and versions

 A dataset is a curated, versioned view of data prepared for analysis.
-Each new version is an immutable snapshot, and DataErai can analyze a version to infer its structure (for example, the columns and types in a table) so it’s ready to explore and visualize.
-See Datasets.
+Each version is a snapshot.
+Dataerai can analyze it to infer structure, such as columns and types in a table, so it is ready to explore and visualize.

 Transfers

-A transfer is the movement of file content — an upload or a download.
-DataErai is built for large scientific files, so transfers are high-throughput and resumable: if a transfer is interrupted, it picks up where it left off.
+A transfer is an upload or download.
+Dataerai is built for large scientific files, so transfers can resume if interrupted.
 You can transfer in the browser, or with the desktop app and CLI.

 Storage: repositories and allocations

-Your data physically lives in a repository, and your team is given a storage allocation (how much space you can use) within it.
-Most of the time this is set up for you; you’ll mainly notice it when choosing where new data goes or checking how much space you’ve used.
+Your data lives in a repository.
+Your team gets a storage allocation in that repository.
+Most of the time this is set up for you.
+You will mainly notice it when choosing where new data goes or checking usage.
 See Storage.

 Groups and permissions